 Temporary or permanent on-ranch facilities: If there is an off-site location available (composting facility, landfill or transfer station), it may only be necessary to store carcasses securely for a short period of time.
-In this case, dump trailers, enclosures with electrified fences, or other secure but temporary facilities may be usedpursued.
-While carcass management is most effective when organized at a landscape scale, in many circumstances livestock producers will not have access to adequate community resources.
-Under this circumstance, operations may consider more permanent secure on-rach facilities to house, and/or compost carcasses.
+In this case, dump trailers, enclosures with electrified fences, or other secure but temporary facilities may be used.
+While carcass management is most effective when organized at a landscape scale, in many circumstances livestock producers will not have acess to adequate community resources.Under this circumstance, operations may consider more permanent secure on-ranch facilities to house and/or compost carcasses.

-The location of the dump trailer on the ranch for temporarily securing a carcass must be considered carefully to avoid attracting large carnivores to human infrastructure.
+The location of the facilities on the ranch for temporarily securing a carcass must be considered carefully to avoid attracting large carnivores close to human infrastructure.
 Burying carcasses can be an appropriate method of carcass management, especially for areas without current grizzly bear populations.
 However, it is important to consider the depth of burial to prevent scavengers from returning to dig up the carcass, and local restrictions and conditions should be considered before burial.
-In the absence of a centralized carcass management facility, a landowner may work to establish their own carcass composting or management site on private land, for their own use and access.
+In the absence of a centralized carcass management facility, a landowner may work to establish their own carcass composting or management site on private land for their own use and access.

-Transportation: Often, the final destination of the carcass is a substantial distance from ranches.
+Transportation: The final destination of the carcass can be a substantial distance from ranches.
 This requires either producer labor, time, and infrastructure to transport a carcass using a truck or a community-run carcass pickup program whereby a dump trailer or modified pickup truck with a winch and driver are on-call to pick up carcasses.

 Transportation options depend on resources available and proximity to a community carcass management facility.
-While it is possible for producers to haul their own carcasses to landfill or composting sites, some may not have the time or infrastructure/vehicles to make this possible.
+While some producers haul their own carcasses to landfills that accept carcasses or to composting sites, others may not have the time or necessary equipment.
 Community-run carcass pickup programs can help ease this burden.
-In some circumstances, a driver will be on-call solely during calving season for pickup.
-In other circumstances, a driver may respond to calls year round.
-If available a producer may haul carcasses to drop-off sites to ease the burden of hauling them long distances, often the biggest driver in the creation of multiple carcass collection or composting sites.
+In some circumstances, a driver will be on-call solely during calving season for carcass pickup.
+In other programs, a driver may respond to calls year round.
+If available, a producer may haul carcasses to drop-off sites to ease the burden of hauling them long distances, often the biggest driver in the creation of multiple carcass collection or composting sites.
+It is worth noting that New Mexico requires a brand inspection prior to transporting the carcass and it is important to be aware of similar regulations in other states.

-New Mexico, for example, requires a brand inspection prior to transporting the carcass, and it is important to be aware of similar regulations in other states.
+Community carcass management facility: In considering whether to construct a carcass composting facility, an inventory of community resources is an important first step.
+Where a carcass composting site is not yet established, dump sites or transfer stations can offer immediate capacity to support community-scale carcass management programs.
+These sites sometimes do not take carcasses, can be cost-prohibitive, or may not accommodate a community program that anonymously picks up and deposits deadstock.
+A carcass composting facility should be considered if ranches are not in close proximity to a landfill site.
+Additional benefits include positive community water quality impacts and a streamlined disposal process.

-Community Carcass Management Facility: In considering whether to construct a carcass composting facility, an inventory of community resources is an important first step.
-Established landfills and trash transfer sites may offer immediate opportunities for securing attractants.
-Where a carcass composting site is not established, or soon to be established, dump sites or transfer stations can offer immediate capacity to support community-scale carcass management programs.
-Though, these sites sometimes do not take carcasses, can be cost-prohibitive, or may not accommodate a community-run carcass transportation/pickup program that anonymously picks up and deposits deadstock.
-A carcass composting facility should be considered if ranches are not in close proximity to a landfill site, and for purposes of supporting community water quality, and streamlining program delivery.
 To aid this effort, the following section offers a list of information for supporting exploration and applications of carcass composting facilities.
-This list has been adapted from the Prairie City Oregon Composting Facility Operations and Maintenance Manual published by ODOT in December of 2019.
+This list has been adapted from the Prairie City Oregon Composting Facility Operations and Maintenance Manual published by the Oregon Department of Transportation in December of 2019.